aspnet/AzureSignalR-samples/samples/AuthRefreshSample/Serverless/Management/README.md

 Leave the client connected.
 Approximately every 90 seconds, it obtains a new application token and posts it to `/chat/refresh`; the Management SDK updates the existing connection and returns a new service access token.
 The connection ID does not change.

+The sample enables authentication refresh through `NegotiationOptions.EnableAuthenticationRefresh`, configures a one-hour maximum service-token lifetime, and passes the application ticket's absolute expiration separately through `NegotiationOptions.AuthenticationExpiresOn`.
+Because the demo application token expires in two minutes, the Management SDK mints the service token with the shorter remaining application-authentication lifetime.

 Type `/refresh` in the client to refresh authentication manually.

 ## Endpoints